mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 **Note**: Don't forget to fix the unit tests after changing the resource.
 {: .notice--info}

-In order to add features to a quarkus application we use *extensions*.
-Extensions are a just pluggable components that can be added to a quarkus app.
-A quarkus application comes out-of-the-box with a minimal set of extensions `quarkus-resteasy` and `quarkus-junit5`.
-So, we will to add some new extensions that will provide the functionalities that we will need in this example.
+In order to add features to a Quarkus application we use *extensions*.
+Extensions are just pluggable components that can be added to a Quarkus app.
+A Quarkus application comes out-of-the-box with a minimal set of extensions `quarkus-resteasy` and `quarkus-junit5`.
+So, we will add some new extensions that will provide the functionalities that we will need in this example.
 And here follows:
- - `resteasy-jsonb`: To provide automatic json object mapping conversion;
+ - `resteasy-jsonb`: To provide automatic JSON object mapping conversion;
- - `openshift`: To provide knative support for our application;
+ - `openshift`: To provide Knative support for our application;
  - `smallrye-health`: To enable health checks in the cluster;

-To add an extension to our quarkus application we will use the plugin `quarkus-maven-plugin`.
+To add an extension to our Quarkus application we will use the plugin `quarkus-maven-plugin`.

 ```shell
 $ ./mvnw quarkus:add-extension \